Welcome to Year 6!

-During our English lessons this term, we will be basing our writing on the WWII using a variety of texts and film clips as a stimulus.
-The children will be writing recounts, diaries, non-chronological reports, informal letters, narratives and a biography.
-The first text that we are going to be using for our English lessons is “Letters from the Lighthouse”.
+During our English lessons this term, we will be basing our writing on the theme, ‘A Postcard from…’ using a variety of texts and film clips as a stimulus.
+The children will be writing descriptive settings, instructions, non-chronological reports, informal letters, narratives incorporating dialogue and character analyses.
+The first text that we are going to be using for our English lessons is “Holes by Louis Sachar”.

 Grammar is taught and applied through our writing.

 We also have regular Reading comprehension lessons as well as daily Guided Reading lessons.
-The texts we use are often linked to theme in class such as WW2.
+The texts we use are often linked to our theme.
 Through these sessions we aim to build on the children’s vocabulary.